dgroomes/jmeter-playground/README.md

 ### `custom-sampler/`

-This sub-project creates a custom JMeter "Sampler" to exercise some custom Java code.
+This beginner-friendly sub-project creates a custom JMeter "Sampler" to exercise some custom Java code.

 See the README in [custom-sampler/](custom-sampler/).

+### `with-dependencies/`

+This sub-project creates a custom JMeter "Sampler" using custom Java code and additional Java library dependencies.

+See the README in [with-dependencies/](with-dependencies/).

 ## Wish List

 General clean-ups, TODOs and things I wish to implement for this project:

-* Split the Jackson library example out of `custom-sampler/` into its own sub-project `with-dependencies/`
+* DONE Split the Jackson library example out of `custom-sampler/` into its own sub-project `with-dependencies/`

 ## Referenced Materials